ethyca/fides/docs/fides/docs/deployment.md

 The web server requires these connection credentials to be provided in the `database_url` configuration variable, so make sure you have that ready to go for the next step!

-## Step 2: Setting up the Fidesctl Web Server
+## Step 2: Setting up the fidesctl Web Server

 The `fidesctl` tool can be used for both CLI commands *and* to run the web server.
 Internally, the web server is a [FastAPI](https://fastapi.tiangolo.com/) application with a [Uvicorn](https://www.uvicorn.org/) server to handle requests.
 To start a server instance, run `fidesctl webserver` and it will start serving up on port 8080.